Cost of Living in Charlotte, NC [2025]

 You'll need to factor in your nightlife budget when living in Charlotte, as going out on the town every night quickly adds up.
 That’s especially the case if you add cover charges or drink minimums.

-To give you an idea of what to expect, a new release at the cinema runs $15, not including snacks and add-ons.
+To give you an idea of what to expect, a movie theater ticket runs at $14.50, not including snacks and add-ons.
 By comparison, the cost of a movie ticket in Atlanta is $16.24.

 North Carolina also has a few tax-exempt purchases, like prescription medications and certain groceries.
 Property taxes are low and sales taxes are average.
 In addition, there's no tax on Social Security retirement benefits.